 Congrats!
 You’re all done removing the spline!
 Now follow these how-to instructions to install cane webbing in your chair!

-Alternative method of removing chair cane spline–Use a steamer!
+Alternative method to remove cane spline–Use a steamer!

-Here’s a video of Debbie Kinghan from California demonstrating the use of a steamer machine to remove the chair cane spline and webbing. this demonstration was presented in 2008 for the members of The SeatWeavers’ Guild, Inc.® at our second annual Gathering in Nelsonville, Ohio.
+Here’s a video of Debbie Kinghan from California demonstrating using a steamer machine to remove the chair cane spline and webbing.
+This demonstration was presented in 2008 for the members of The SeatWeavers’ Guild, Inc.® at our second annual Gathering in Nelsonville, Ohio.

 Hope this FREE “How-to Remove Chair Cane Spline” article has been of help to you today.
 And thank you very much for your kind donation to help support us so we can provide more “How-to” articles for you!